Issued by Zach Guy - Flathead Avalanche Center

 Size ?HistoricVery LargeLarge

 We will be producing mountain weather forecasts during our regular season operations.
-You can find current weather information at www.noaa.gov
+You can find daily backcountry specific weather forecasts from NOAA here.

 This advisory applies only to backcountry areas outside established ski area boundaries.
 This advisory describes general avalanche conditions and local variations always occur.
 This advisory expires at midnight on the posted day unless otherwise noted.
 The information in this advisory is provided by the USDA Forest Service who is solely responsible for its content.